 In designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.
-We looked at areas involving significant accounting estimates and judgements by the directors including the recoverability and recognition of grant income and the carrying value of investments - parent company.
+We looked at areas involving significant accounting estimates and judgements by the directors including the carrying value of investments in subsidiaries.
 We also addressed the risk of management override of internal controls, including among other matters, consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.
-Procedures were then performed to address the risks identified and for the most significant assessed risks of material misstatement, the procedures performed are outlined below in the Key audit matters section of this report.

-The audit of the parent company and its subsidiaries was performed in London by us, using a team with specific experience of auditing publicly listed entities.
+The audit of the parent company and subsidiaries was performed in London by PKF Littlejohn LLP, using a team with specific experience of auditing publicly listed entities.